EdwardSam4/cognixia/README.md

 # cognixia
-This repo is used for training purpose.
+This repo is used for training purpose pushing the change from local to remote.